Aditi-dev07/Cisco_DataScience_Projects/Coding for Answer/First day of week/README.md

 ## 🙋 About Me
 I am an aspiring **Data Analyst / Data Scientist** with a strong interest in uncovering insights from data and turning them into meaningful narratives.
 I enjoy working on projects that combine technical depth with real-world relevance.

-📫 *Feel free to connect with me via GitHub or LinkedIn!*